llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 ```
 // TODO: The members listed below are those currently needed for
-// Clacc, but obviously there are more directives in OpenMP that
+// Clacc, but obviously there are more directives and runtime library
-// should have members here.
-A specific value for each member can be
+// routines in OpenMP that should have members here.
+A specific value
-// specified later (perhaps during standardization) for the sake of
+// for each member can be specified later (perhaps during
-// backward compatibility guarantees.
+// standardization) for the sake of backward compatibility guarantees.
+//
+// FIXME: "directive" is the wrong name now that this also includes
+// runtime library routines.
+OpenACC's term is "parent construct".
+// Maybe "source" as in where it originated but also as in source code?
+// Maybe "caller" or "trigger"?
 typedef enum ompt_directive_kind_t {
   ompt_directive_unknown = 0,
   ompt_directive_target_update,
   ompt_directive_target_enter_data,
   ompt_directive_target_exit_data,
   ompt_directive_target_data,
-  ompt_directive_target_teams
+  ompt_directive_target_teams,
+  ompt_directive_omp_target_alloc,
+  ompt_directive_omp_target_free,
+  ompt_directive_omp_target_associate_ptr,
+  ompt_directive_omp_target_disassociate_ptr
 } ompt_directive_kind_t;

 // All fields are designed so that null-initialization is a reasonable
 // default indicating no directive or runtime call information.
+//
+// FIXME: If ompt_directive_kind_t changes its name, then so perhaps
+// should ompt_directive_info_t.
 typedef struct ompt_directive_info_t {
   ompt_directive_kind_t kind;
   int is_explicit_event;